 This study included people with TNBC that had spread from where it started to nearby tissue or lymph nodes (locally advanced cancer) and could not be removed by surgery.
-The study also included people with TNBC that already spread to other parts of the body (metastatic TNBC).
+The study also included people with TNBC that had already spread to other parts of the body (metastatic TNBC).
 At the time the study started, chemotherapy was the main treatment option for this disease.
-The new cancer immunotherapy drug atezolizumab was studied in combination with paclitaxel (an existing approved chemotherapy), as an alternative to paclitaxel alone, for people who have not received any other treatment for their metastatic TNBC.
+The new cancer immunotherapy drug, atezolizumab, was studied in combination with paclitaxel (an existing, approved chemotherapy), as an alternative to paclitaxel alone, for people who have not received any other treatment for their metastatic TNBC.

-This Phase 3 study looked at whether atezolizumab combined with paclitaxel could lengthen the amount of time before the cancer got worse or help people to live longer compared with paclitaxel alone.
-The study also looked at how the medicines worked in people whose tumours had cells with the protein PD-L1.
-The study also looked at the safety (the side effects associated with a drug or treatment) of the 2 drugs when given together.
+This Phase 3 study looked at whether atezolizumab combined with paclitaxel could lengthen the amount of time before the cancer got worse or help people to live longer compared with placebo plus paclitaxel.
+The study also looked at how the medicines worked in people whose tumours had cells with the protein PD-L1, how the medicines affected people's quality of life, and the safety (the side effects associated with a drug or treatment) of the two drugs when given together.
 The goal of the study was to see if atezolizumab should be offered with chemotherapy as treatment, instead of chemotherapy alone, for people who have not received any other treatment for their metastatic TNBC.